-- 26. An entity shall discontinue the use of the equity method from the date when its investment ceases to be an associate or a joint venture as follows: - (a) If the investment becomes a controlled entity, the entity shall account for its investment in accordance with the relevant national or international pronouncement dealing with public sector combinations and MPSAS 35. - (b) If the retained interest in the former associate or joint venture is a financial asset, the entity shall measure the retained interest at fair value.
-The fair value of the retained interest shall be regarded as its fair value on initial recognition as a financial asset in accordance with MPSAS 29.
-If an entity is precluded by MPSAS 29, paragraphs AG113 and AG114 from measuring the retained interest at fair value, the entity shall measure the retained interest at the carrying amount of the investment at the date that it ceases to be an associate or joint venture and that carrying amount shall be regarded as its cost on initial recognition as a financial asset in accordance with MPSAS 29.
-The entity shall recognize in surplus or deficit any difference between: - (i) The fair value (or, where relevant, the carrying amount) of any retained interest and any proceeds from disposing of a part interest in the associate or joint venture; and - (ii) The carrying amount of the investment at the date the equity method was discontinued. - (c) When an entity discontinues the use of the equity method, the entity shall account for all amounts previously recognized directly in the entity's net assets/equity in relation to that investment on the same basis as would have been required if the investee had directly disposed of the related assets or liabilities.
+- 26. An entity shall discontinue the use of the equity method from the date when its investment ceases to be an associate or a joint venture as follows: - (a) If the investment becomes a controlled entity, the entity shall account for its investment in accordance with MPSAS 40, Public Sector Combinations, and MPSAS 35, Consolidated Financial Statements. - (b) If the retained interest in the former associate or joint venture is a financial asset, the entity shall measure the retained interest at fair value.
+The fair value of the retained interest shall be regarded as its fair value on initial recognition as a financial asset in accordance with MPSAS 29, Financial Instruments: Recognition and Measurement.
+If an entity is precluded by MPSAS 29, Financial Instruments: Recognition and Measurement, paragraphs AG113 and AG114 from measuring the retained interest at fair value, the entity shall measure the retained interest at the carrying amount of the investment at the date that it ceases to be an associate or joint venture and that carrying amount shall be regarded as its cost on initial recognition as a financial asset in accordance with MPSAS 29, Financial Instruments:

+Recognition and Measurement.
+The entity shall recognize in surplus or deficit any difference between:

-27. If an investment in an associate becomes an investment in a joint venture or an investment in a joint venture becomes an investment in an associate, the entity continues to apply the equity method and does not remeasure the retained interest.
+- (i) The fair value (or, where relevant, the carrying amount) of any retained interest and any proceeds from disposing of a part interest in the associate or joint venture; and - (ii) The carrying amount of the investment at the date the equity method was discontinued. - (c) When an entity discontinues the use of the equity method, the entity shall account for all amounts previously recognized directly in the entity's net assets/equity in relation to that investment on the same basis as would have been required if the investee had directly disposed of the related assets or liabilities. - 27.
+If an investment in an associate becomes an investment in a joint venture or an investment in a joint venture becomes an investment in an associate, the entity continues to apply the equity method and does not remeasure the retained interest.